 However the amount of time we rest is very important if we want to maximise the effects of our training, much like a swim, bike or run set.
 The right interval length depends on the intensity of your efforts, as well as the type of exercise performed.
 For example, a heavy set of squats may require a 60-90sec rest compared to 30-45 seconds for lighter/conditioning movements.

-3. Strength training has a neurological demand, avoid when tired
+3. avoid when tired

 It is important to consider how we schedule our strength sessions across our week.
 Sleep, work and social life will effect how you well you train, your concentration and consequently your risk of injury.
 If you are doing other training throughout the week, regardless of the level, you definitely need to pay attention to planning your sessions.